 The power input is 100-240VAC, 50-60Hz.
-A 'region-specific' power cable is included with the SOLAIR.
+An external Power Supply is included with the SOLAIR.
+The power switch is located on the front of the unit.

-Lighthouse recommends using protected power to prevent exposing the instrument to voltage spikes.
-Using an uninterruptible power supply when the SOLAIR is kept in a stationary location will help prevent damage to the instrument or loss of data in the event of a power outage.
+Lighthouse recommends using protected power to prevent damage to the instrument by voltage spikes.
+Using an uninterruptible power supply when the SOLAIR is kept in a stationary location will help prevent damage to the instrument or loss of data in the event of a power outage, especially for SOLAIRS that do not have the battery option.